Explainable Deep Learning: A Field Guide for the Uninitiated: Designing Explanations for Users

 \section{Designing Explanations for Users}

 The foundations of explaining DNNs discussed in this survey are seldom enough to achieve explanations useful to users in practice.
 ML engineers designing explainable DNNs in practice will thus often integrate an explanatory method into their DNN and then refine the presentation of the explanation to a form useful for the end-user.
 A {\em useful} explanation must conform to some definition of what constitutes a satisfactory explanation of the network's inner workings depending on the user, the conditions of use, and the task at hand.
 These definitions are often qualitative (e.g., one user is better swayed by visual over textual explanations for a task).
 User requirements for an explanation may further vary by preferences between explanations that are of high fidelity versus those that are parsimonious.
-That the quality of an explanation thus depends on user-and context-specific utility makes their evaluation a difficult problem.
+The quality of an explanation depends on user- and context-specific utility and makes the evaluation of explanations a difficult problem.

 This suggests that explanations, grounded in the methods discussed in this field guide, need to be designed by engineers on a case-by-case basis for the user and task at hand.
-This section describes the following important design questions when engineers apply the methods in this field guide in practice: \begin{enumerate} \item {\bf Who is the end user?} The kind of end-user, and in particular their expertise in deep learning and their domain-specific requirements, define the appropriate trade-off between fidelity and parsimony in an explanation's presentation.
+This section describes the following important design questions when engineers apply the methods in this field guide in practice:

-\item {\bf How practically impactful are the decisions of the DNN?} Here impact corresponds to the consequence of right and wrong decisions on people and society.
-Time-critical scenarios require explanations that can be rapidly generated and processed by a user should there be a need to intervene (e.g., in self-driving cars).
-Decision-critical scenarios require explanations that are {\em trustworthy}, that is, an explanation that a user trusts to be faithful to the actual decision-making process of the DNN.